novacrazy/scriptor/README.md

 The neat thing about this specification is that it is useful in both the `.join` and `.transform` modifiers.

-When used with `.join`, both left and right Referees are passed to it, but when used with `.transform`, only a left Referee is passed to it, and right is null.
+When used with `.join`, both left and right References are passed to it, but when used with `.transform`, only a left Reference is passed to it, and right is null.

-This is because `.transform` only works on a single Referee at a time, and the `.left` documentation states it will return `this` for an unjoined Referee.
-Although it may seem confusion, even a joined Referee is considered unjoined when being transformed simply because it has only one `.value` to read from, not two.
-It in itself takes care of the left and right Referees.
+This is because `.transform` only works on a single Reference at a time, and the `.left` documentation states it will return `this` for an unjoined Reference.
+Although it may seem confusion, even a joined Reference is considered unjoined when being transformed simply because it has only one `.value` to read from, not two.
+It in itself takes care of the left and right References.

 So, to sum up all that, because it isn't very clear, here is an example of each:
 ```javascript